What are skin tags?

 Studies have found that people who develop skin tags have higher insulin growth factor (IGF-1) levels and more insulin growth factor receptors.
-These receptors are found in the skin and could be responsible for skin tag formation on the eyelids.
+These receptors are found in the skin and could be responsible for skin tag formation on the neck.

-Diagnosis of skin tags on eyelids
+Diagnosing skin tags on the neck

-Treatments for skin tags on eyelids
+Treatments for skin tags on the neck